xuankimtran/docs-1/pages/katalon-studio/docs/manage-web-test-object.md

 #### XPath

 * Katalon Studio supports _Relative XPath_ for better object recognition.
-If an element cannot be consistently located using its direct attributes, Katalon Studio will identify the element by using its more robust neighbors.
+If an element cannot be consistently located using its direct attributes, Katalon Studio identifies the element by using its more robust neighbors.

 #### Attributes

-* Katalon Studio will _automatically_ generate its **XPath** combined with object **properties** to locate the object.
-This **XPath** will be displayed in **Selector Editor**.
+* Katalon Studio _automatically_ generates its **XPath** combined with object **properties** to locate the object.
+This **XPath** is displayed in **Selector Editor**.
-* A test object is typically built up by a number of properties.
-During test execution, Katalon Studio bases such information to detect an object.
-Using **Detect object by** field, you can determine the properties to be utilized for recognizing objects.
+* A test object is typically built up by several properties.
+During test execution, Katalon Studio uses them to detect an object.
+Using the **Detect object by** field, you can determine which properties to be utilized for recognizing objects.

-  In the following example, Katalon Studio will try to find any object on AUT with both **text** and **XPath** tp satisfy the defined criteria during execution.
+  In the following example, Katalon Studio tries to find any object on AUT with both **text** and **XPath** to satisfy the defined criteria during execution.

 ![](https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/manage-test-object/image2018-9-5-193A133A19.png)

 #### CSS

-* When selected, users are allowed to **manually** input **CSS** locator for objects in **Selector Editor**.
+* With CSS, you are allowed to input **CSS** locator for objects in **Selector Editor** manually.

 ## Validate Test Object on AUT

-You can add test objects to **Web Object Spy** dialog to verify detection in the application under test.
+You can add test objects to the **Web Object Spy** dialog to verify the detection in the application under test.
 Refer to [Spy Web Utility (version 4.8 and below)](https://docs.katalon.com/katalon-studio/docs/spy-web-utility-version-48-and-below.html) for details regarding how to validate captured objects against the application under test.

-To add an object to **Web Object Spy**, simply right-click on the item to open its context menu and select the option.
+To add an object to **Web Object Spy**, right-click on the item to open its context menu and select the option.
 ![](https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/manage-test-object/image2018-9-6-103A303A22.png)

 ## Test Objects in Scripting View

-The test case **Script View** allows you to programmatically define and handle **Test Objects** as needed.
-The following is a simple sample demonstrating how to do that:
+The test case **Script View** allows you to define **Test Objects** as needed programmatically.
+The following is a simple sample demonstrating how to do that with the **Attributes** selection method:

 ![](https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/manage-test-object/5.png)